What is constipation?

 Constipation in kids is quite common, but usually doesn't have a serious cause.
 There are plenty of things you can do to help if your child gets constipated.

 Normal bowel habits for children vary.
 Most children have a bowel movement at least once every 2 or 3 days, but some may go up to 3 times a day.
+Some breastfed babies may only open their bowels once a week, while others may have a poo after each feed.

-Signs of constipation in children
+Symptoms of constipation in children

 Signs that your child could be constipated include: